If you're having difficulty getting your modular synthesizer going because of the high cost of a cabinet, then this page is for you.

 The rails will get mounted right next to the L-brackets.
 If your rails are 3/4" deep and you mounted the L-brackets 1-1/4" from the edge, this will make the modules recessed 1/2" from the front edge of the cabinet.

 Nailing the rails can be tricky.
 Pre-install the nails at slight angles so you can hit them from outside the cabinet with a hammer.
 If using screws, you'll have to pre-drill the rails to prevent them from splitting.
 A brad nailer makes this job really easy.
+If you have patience and some clamps, you can also just glue and clamp them in place with wood glue and leave it for a day.

 Mount 2 rails on each side of the cabinet.
 The rails in the back can be used to mount power modules, or to mount the optional rear panel.